 How Does a Payday Loan Work?

-You provide your identification, banking, and other details, and once approved, receive your loan funds either right away or within 24 hours.
+You provide your identification, banking, and other details, and once approved, you usually receive your loan funds within 24 hours.

 Many states have been working on passing regulations to place caps on the allowable interest rates and help out consumers that rely on these loans.